sagemath/trac_to_gh/Issue 7511.md

 # Issue 7511: gnutls-2.2.1  fails to build on HP-UX

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/7511

 Original creator: drkirkby